puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

     {
-            "timestamp": <timestamp (from agent) at which event occurred>, "property": <property/parameter of resource on which event occurred>, "new_value": <new value for resource property>,
+            "timestamp": <timestamp (from agent) at which event occurred>, "property": <property/parameter of resource on which event occurred>, "name": <name of resource on which event occurred>, "new_value": <new value for resource property>,
             "old_value": <old value of resource property>,
             "status": <status of event (`success`, `failure`, or `noop`)>,